 Four tips to get closer and grow your love!

 L is for Love Language.
-The work of Gary Chapman and the 5 Love Languages is so powerful because through a quick quiz you can determine how you and your man like to receive love.
-Which one of these means that your man LOVES you…you get a gift from him, he gives you a massage or have your man clean the dishes.
+The work of Gary Chapman and the 5 Love Languages is so powerful because through a quick quiz you can determine how you and your S.O. like to receive love.
+Which one of these means that your S.O.
+LOVES you…you get a gift from them, they give you a massage or they clean the dishes.
 Take the quiz and find out what it all means.
 Trust me you will dig it!

 O is for “Our Time”.
-This is not the “o” that your man might think it is, wink wink.
+This is not the “o” that you might think it is, wink wink.
 This is about how you are you WHEN you are together.
-Do you bicker, do you express appreciation, do you just watch tv together and barely have a conversation?
-How are you showing up in the moment when you are with your man?
+Do you bicker, do you express appreciation, do you just watch TV together and barely have a conversation?
+How are you showing up in the moment when you are with your S.O.?